MicrosoftDocs/dynamics-365-customer-engagement/ce/outlook-app/enable-a-custom-entity-to-appear-in-the-regarding-lookup.md

   - D365CE
   - D365Outlook
 ---
-# Use Set Regarding lookup for an entity (table)
+# Enable activities to use Set Regarding lookup in App for Outlook

 In App for Outlook **Set Regarding** lets you link an email message, appointment, or task to a specific app record.
-To use **Set Regarding**, you need to enable activities for the entity (table).
+To use **Set Regarding**, you need to enable activities for the table.

    > [!div class="mx-imgBorder"]
    >![Set regaring lookup](media/set-regarding-lookup.png "Set regarding lookup")

+Most out of the box tables have activities enabled by default, which cannot be disabled.
+For custom tables that you create, make sure to enable activities to use **Set Regarding** in App for Outlook.
+Once activities is enabled activities it cannot be disabled for any table.

-## Enable activities
+## Enable activities for a table

 1. To enable activities, Sign in to [Power Apps](https://make.powerapps.com).